• Skip to primary navigation

 • Beat cream cheese and butter until smooth.
 Add confectioners' sugar and vanilla extract.
 Beat until smooth and creamy.
 (See Tip 4)

-• While cinnamon rolls are still warm, spoon on half of icing.
-Allow icing to drip down the sides and the middle.
+• While cinnamon rolls are still warm, spoon on half of the icing.
+Allow the icing to drip down the sides and the middle.
 Sprinkle with green, yellow, and purple sprinkles.

-• Repeat process with other half of dough.
+• Repeat the process with the other half of the dough.
 (See Tip 5)

 • Yield: 2 Mardi Gras Cinnamon Roll King Cakes.